wolvido/Knowledge-Base/DotNet/ASP .NET CORE/Services - Service layer.md

 Service is a class that contains the business logic.
 This is where the business logic should be.
-The service is in the middle of the presentation layer and the data layer.
+The service is in the middle of the presentation layer and the data layer/infrastructure.
 It calculates and validates, from the data layer to be sent to the presentation layer.
 Presentation layer is the controllers and views.
 >[!note]
 >What is IoC or DI?
 >see:[[IoC]]